buddhist-uni/buddhist-uni.github.io/_courses/buddhism/path-revisited.md

 # Readings

-{% include content_blurb.html category="canon" slug="sn45.8" blurb="
-Here is the Canonical definition of the Noble Eightfold Path from the Buddha himself.
-Now that we've covered (most) of the Path in some depth, this should be (mostly) review.

-I encourage you to keep this sutta open while listening to the lecture so you can follow along and anchor your understanding in the text.
-" %}
 {% include content_blurb.html category="booklets" slug="noble-eightfold-path_bodhi" blurb='
 We return to mindfulness now after having thoroughly covered the previous steps of the Noble Eightfold Path.
 As you read, reflect on how your understanding of "mindfulness" has changed (if at all) since [our second module](/courses/buddhism/mindfulness).
 ' %}
+{% include content_blurb.html category="monographs" slug="being-nobody-going-nowhere_khema" blurb='Chapter 4 introduces the Four "Divine Abidings"—the mature emotions of a wise and compassionate person.
+' %}
 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
-We continue with Chapters 37–38 of the Buddha's story.
+We continue with Chapters 37–38, which cover the story of two of the Buddha's disciples who were able to change their ways.
+" %}
+{% include content_blurb.html category="canon" slug="sn45.8" blurb="
+Here is the Canonical definition of the Noble Eightfold Path from the Buddha himself.
+Now that we've covered (most) of the Path in some depth, this should be (mostly) review.

+I encourage you to keep this sutta open while listening to the lecture so you can follow along and anchor your understanding in the text.
 " %}

 ## Lecture